Local Update of Census Addresses (LUCA) Operation

 Starting now, governments can choose to begin preparing for LUCA by following the steps outlined in the section above, How to Start Preparing.

-• Governments learn details about LUCA, set up accounts, and get registered.
+• Governments receive materials about LUCA, are invited to set up accounts, and register.

-• Practice conducting an address-level review.
-Submissions will not be accepted at this time, but there will be opportunities for training and hands-on practice.
+• Submissions will not be accepted at this time, but there will be opportunities for training and hands-on practice.

 Top of Section

-• Continued opportunity to learn about LUCA, set up accounts, and get registered.
+• Continued opportunity to learn about LUCA, set up accounts, and register.

-• Governments review the Census Bureau’s address list and submit suggestions to add residential addresses, delete residential addresses that do not exist or update the geographic location of residential addresses.
+• Governments conduct block-level address count review and can review the Census Address List and submit suggestions to add, delete, or update the geographic location of residential addresses.

 • There will be a firm deadline for LUCA submissions so that the Census Bureau has time to process submissions and ensure all eligible addresses are included in the 2030 Census.